John Brisben Walker: Early years

 After a brief stint as a Georgetown College student, Walker transferred to West Point in 1865.
-In 1866 he was court-martialed[General Court Martial, Orders No. 109, Headquarters of the Army, Adjutant General's Office, April 20, 1866] for deserting his post as a sentinel in cadet barracks before being relieved, suspended for ten weeks and set back a semester.
-[The Improbable First Century of Cosmopolitan Magazine (James Landers, University of Missouri Press, 2010, at page 53.)]
-In 1868 he was again court-martialed, this time for stretching a seven-day New Year's leave to seventeen days.
-[Landers at pp. 53-54; General Court Martial, Orders No. 112, Headquarters of the Army, Adjutant General's Office, March 2, 1868].
+In 1866 he was court-martialed for deserting his post as a sentinel in cadet barracks before being relieved, suspended for ten weeks, and set back a semester.
+In 1868 he was again court-martialed, this time for stretching a seven-day New Year's leave to seventeen days..
 After being convicted, he resigned from the Military Academy without graduating.

+China

-Shortly thereafter, a family connection helped him find a place accompanying the newly-named Envoy of the United States to China, which was then recovering from a devastating 14-year civil war triggered by a man who claimed to be the son of God and a brother of Jesus that ended in 1865.
-[Autumn in the Heavenly Kingdom (Stephen R. Platt, Vintage Books, 2012)].
+Shortly thereafter, a family connection helped him find a place accompanying J. Ross Browne, the newly named Envoy of the United States, to China, which was then recovering from a devastating civil war, the Taiping Rebellion.

-In China Walker found a use for his military training, but what precisely he did is opaque.
-Depending on the source consulted, he either served as a General in the Imperial Army [John Brisben Walker: A Man of Ideas, (Edna Fiore, Morrison Historical Society)], ], or served in the Military Department of the Imperial Government and translated into Chinese a manual of military tactics [New York Journal, August 26, 1896, p.3, col. 5 (Library of Congress, Chronicling American, loc.gov)] or, as Walker told an interviewer years later, served as an officer in the Army advising local commanders on reorganization of infantry units(Landers, at p.54).
-Whatever he did in China, the experience left a strong impression on Walker, prompting him to say years later that if China ever modernized its military system “it will not be long before the Yellow Dragon will be the most formidable battle ensign on earth” [The Rocky Mountain News [Denver, CO], September 12, 1894, p.12, col. 7 (coloradohistoricnewspapers.org)].
+In China, Walker found a use for his military training.
+Through the influence of Anson Burlingame, a recently retired former U.S. minister to the Qing Empire, Walker entered the Chinese Army, where he served for two years advising local commanders on the reorganization of infantry units.
+The experience left a strong impression on Walker, prompting him to say years later that if China ever modernized its military system, "it will not be long before the Yellow Dragon will be the most formidable battle ensign on earth."

+West Virginia

-In 1870, Walker arrived in Charleston, West Virginia, founded a weekly newspaper called the Charleston Herald, and hired David Hunter Strother to be its editor (Charleston Gazette-Mail, November 2, 1913).
-Strother had experience as a writer and illustrator for Harpers Monthly under the name Porter Crayon (America's Successful Men of Affairs, at p.
-694 [Henry Hall, editor, Tribune Press, 1895]).
-On April 17, 1871, in Martinsburg, Berkeley County, West Virginia, Walker married Strother's daughter, Emily (West Virginia Marriage Index, 1785-1971).
+In 1870, Walker arrived in Charleston, West Virginia, founded a weekly newspaper called the Charleston Herald, and hired David Hunter Strother to be its editor.
+Strother had experience as a writer and illustrator for Harper's Monthly under the name Porter Crayon.
+In 1871, Walker married Strother's daughter, Emily, "the prettiest girl in the valley of the Virginia," (with whom he would have eight children before their divorce 33 years later).